 Be cautious of the flow simulation analysis software you use, as it may only provide the pressure needed to fill the part; it may not always include the pressure during the pack phase.
 This can be a drawback.
 Tonnage requirements are also a function of the pressure required to fill or pack the part.
 It is often easy to fill the part when using an easy-flowing material like nylon.
 In these cases, flow simulation analysis software will show low pressure.
 However, this cannot be used for the tonnage calculation because the higher packing pressure still needs to be applied to eliminate sink.
 If the packing pressure is higher than fill pressure, it must be accounted for in the tonnage calculation.

 There are many variables that go into calculating an accurate tonnage that can heavily impact the quality and profitability of your plastic parts.
 Having the right injection molding partner is key to ensure these calculations are measured correctly to set your project up for long-term success.
-Custom injection molders who are skilled in a scientific molding approach are able to optimize the entire process before defects occur.
-Learn more in our free whitepaper—click the button below to get your copy.
+To learn more about achieving project success by working with an experienced molder, read our eBook, 5 Steps to Get New Injection Molded Products to Market Faster.